neuropsychology/NeuroKit/docs/examples/README.rst

 Description
 	This notebook guides you through the initialization of events and epochs creation.
 It shows you how easy it is to compare measures you've extracted from different conditions.

-Cardiac data analysis
+Heart rate and heart cycles
 ==================
 Examples dedicated to the analysis of ECG, PPG and HRV time series.
-Are you a fan of the `Neurovisceral integration model <https://www.researchgate.net/publication/285225132_Heart_Rate_Variability_A_Neurovisceral_Integration_Model>`_.
+Are you a fan of the `Neurovisceral integration model <https://www.researchgate.net/publication/285225132_Heart_Rate_Variability_A_Neurovisceral_Integration_Model>`_?
 How would you infer a cognitive or affective process with HRV ?
 How do you investigate the asymmetry of cardiac cycles ?

 Ideas of examples to be implemented::